CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Nextflow pipeline script.

 Most Nextflow pipelines pull the needed container images on the fly.
-However, when there are multiple images involved, it is a good idea to prepare the images locally first before launching your Nextflow pipeline.
+However, when multiple images are needed in a pipeline, it is a good idea to prepare the images locally first before launching your Nextflow pipeline.

 Here are some options for preparing your Apptainer/Singularity image: